anykeyh/rails_db_views/README.md

     gem 'rails_db_view'

 Then create your views into `db/views` directory (create the directory if needed).
-All your views are files with "sql" extensions. rails-db-view will use the filename as view name (so avoid special characters like "." or "-"...).
+All your views are files with "sql" extensions, without the directive "CREATE VIEW xxx AS".
+Just the SQL (like classic SQL request then!) rails-db-view will use the filename as view name (so avoid special characters like "." or "-"...).

 Whenever you'll do `rake db:migrate` or `rake db:rollback`, prior to applying the migrations, rails-db-view will remove all referenced views.
 After all migrations are done, rails-db-view will reconstruct each views.